w3c/wai-coga/guide/helpful/complex-information.md

 ## More details

 The complexity may be inherent in the information itself, for example the language used, the quantity of information, or the subject matter.
-In this case, it is likely to need very careful explanation and organisation for all users to be able to understand without any mistakes, confusion or need of assistance.
+In this case, it is likely to need very careful explanation, organisation and presentation for all users to be able to understand without any mistakes, confusion or need of assistance.

-Alternatively, the presentation mode of information such as a graph or table may obscure it’s meaning through complexity.
+Alternatively, the presentation mode of information such as a graph or table may obscure its meaning through complexity.
 Here, a supporting description and guided interpretation will highlight the the key features the user needs to understand.

 ## Examples, Techniques and Requirements